damartinezsi/Image-Based-Process-Monitoring-Robust-Tensorial-Data-Approaches/README.md

 ## Contact

-For questions, suggestions, or collaboration opportunities, feel free to contact the author through GitHub or via academic email.
+For questions, suggestions, or collaboration opportunities, feel free to reach out at damartinezsi@unal.edu.co

 ---